jayphoenix64/jayphoenix64.github.io/README.md

 ## Deploy to website

-Run `ng run build` to deploy to website.
+Run `npm run build` to deploy to website.

 ## Development server